christopherhuntley/ba510-docs/.ipynb_checkpoints/Syllabus-checkpoint.md

 ## Student Expectations
 This is a graduate class intended for serious professionals:
-* Expect to spend at least 12 hours per week attending class and completing your assignments (and be pleasantly surprised if you finish early).
+* Expect to spend 6-10 hours per week attending class and completing your assignments (and be pleasantly surprised if you finish early).
 * Do your own work.
 There is no professional benefit to pretending that somebody else's work is your own.
 We will follow the university's academic honesty policy to the letter.
 * Be a good teammate and class citizen.
 Free-riding and other unprofessional behavior will result in immediate consequences, which may include failing the course.
 * This is a SQL-based introduction to relational databases.
 The goal is language fluency.
-That means writing lots of SQL code by hand, eventually without referring to the manual.
+That means writing lots of SQL code by hand on keyboard, eventually without referring to the manual.

 *If you cannot abide by these policies then please take another course.*